Daniel Copley - CEO

 Service

-Demonstrating our devotion and service to God in helping to fulfil the Diocesan mission.
+Devotion and service to God, in support of the Diocesan mission.

 Our Growth

-At Emmaus Catholic Academy Trust we believe that every person who passes through our doors deserves the very best that we can offer.
+Every person who walks through the doors of an Emmaus school deserves the very best we can offer.

 Pupils